davepeng-0503/dave-bot/README.md

 *   **Autonomous Coding**: Generate and modify code based on natural language task descriptions.
 *   **Interactive Plan Approval**: For coding tasks, review the AI's step-by-step plan in a local web browser and provide feedback before execution.
+*   **Data Scraping**: Extract structured information from websites, such as Google Maps.
 *   **Intelligent Context Management**: Automatically identifies relevant files for context and can summarize large codebases to fit within model context limits.
 *   **Dependency-Aware Planning**: Creates a logical plan for code generation, respecting file dependencies.
 *   **Iterative Self-Correction**: The agent can re-analyze its plan if it lacks context, request more information, and retry based on internal checks or user feedback.